Robust Quantum Control for Bragg Pulse Design in Atom Interferometry: Introduction

 Though the first atom interferometry demonstration experiments were performed decades ago, matter-wave sensors are still in process of moving from the laboratory into the field \cite{bongs2019taking,narducci2022advances}.
 Many studies in just the past several years have sought to augment the latest atomic microtrap technology with advanced control synthesis methods \cite{templier2022tracking,saywell2023enhancing,wang2024robust}.
 Recent studies have also sought pulse sequences that are robust to parameter variation or noise, and popular approaches use data-driven methods or machine learning \cite{louie2023robust,ledesma2024demonstration,colussi2024machine}.

 In this study, we introduce a powerful optimal pulse synthesis algorithm with improved performance and resilience for high momentum beam-splitting in a matter-wave interferometer.
-Moreover, we augment this optimal quantum control method with robustness guarantees by using a spectral approximation over the domain of parameter variation.
+Our robust optimal quantum control method uses sequential quadratic programming (SQP), similar to an earlier SCP approach \cite{kosut2013robust}, that incorporates a spectral approximation method over the domain of parameter variation \cite{li2022moment} to provide robustness guarantees.
 The methodology is developed for a two-dimensional Sagnac atom interferometer in which Bose-condensed $^{87}$Rb atoms propagate within a waveguide formed by a collimated laser beam, in a matter-wave analog of the fiber-optic gyroscope \cite{krzyzanowska2023matter}.
 The algorithm is based on our preliminary study on general closed quantum systems \cite{baker2024convergence}, which was previously demonstrated using numerical simulations involving the Raman-Nath equations \cite{delima2023optimal}.
 The key advances that we describe in this paper are (1) unprecedented momentum levels, e.g., $|\pm 40\hbar k\rangle$, compared to the state of the art (i.e., $|\pm 8\hbar k\rangle$) in a single-frequency multi-photon Bragg diffraction scheme \cite{cassidy2021improved}; (2) insensitivity to variation in photon recoil frequency and initial momentum distribution; and (3) experimental validation to prove that complicated pulse sequences can be successfully implemented to achieve high-fidelity momentum state preparation.

 The rest of the manuscript is organized as follows.
 Section \ref{sec:evolution} derives a Legendre polynomial series representation of a Hamiltonian with dependence on continuous parameters that is used to represent the evolution of a quantum ensemble system subject to external control fields.
 Section \ref{sec:control} formulates two optimization problems in function space that are iteratively solved in two stages to synthesize a fixed endpoint minimum energy optimal control subject to restrictions on amplitude or other signal properties.
 The first stage ensures high fidelity in the prepared state, and the second stage minimizes the total energy in the synthesized pulse.
 In Section \ref{sec:bragg_analysis} we describe the application of our method for robust Bragg pulse design in atom interferometry, including detailed analyses of algorithm performance in simulation.
 Section \ref{sec:results} shows the results of simulations to validate robust Bragg beamsplitting pulse synthesis, as well as the outcomes of several laboratory experiments that verify high momentum state beamsplitting in practice.
 Section \ref{sec:conc} concludes with discussions and ideas for future work.